-- (1) The Company currently owns 40% of Nicola Lodge and 77% of Glenmore Lodge.
-The Company has the option to acquire up to a 100% interest in each of these properties. - (2) Spencer House Inc., a non-profit organization, holds the licence from the MOHLTC to operate the LTC beds at Orillia, and is the counterparty to the services agreement with the applicable Local Health Integration Network.
-The Company is the appointed manager of Orillia, and is the owner of the land, buildings, furniture, fixtures and equipment used to operate and manage Orillia (which land, buildings, furniture, fixtures and equipment are leased to Spencer House Inc.).
+&lt;sup>(1) The Company currently owns 40% of Nicola Lodge and 77% of Glenmore Lodge.
+The Company has the option to acquire up to a 100% interest in each of these properties.

+&lt;sup>(2) Spencer House Inc., a non-profit organization, holds the licence from the MOHLTC to operate the LTC beds at Orillia.
+The Company is the appointed manager of Orillia, and is the owner of the land, buildings, furniture, fixtures and